 Do you want to start a tea business?
-Maybe you blend your teas and would like to sell them online but don’t know where to begin.
-Here’s how to start an internet tea business.
+Maybe you blend your teas and want to sell them online but don't know where to begin.
+Here's how to create an online store.

 You may love drinking tea and even started experimenting with making tea blends.
 At first, the blends are just for your pleasure.

 Then you decide to get your tea blending certificate and start making custom tea blends for others.
-The next thing you know, you’re looking into marketing your custom blends and opening an online tea shop.
+You're looking into marketing your custom blends and opening an online tea shop the next thing you know.

-Starting a tea business is a tremendous entrepreneurial dream.
+Starting an online business is a tremendous entrepreneurial dream.
 It sounds easy, but to be successful, you need a solid plan.

 Where do you start?

 Start a Tea Business

 The type of tea business you start depends on your skills and expertise and the market's desires or voids.